I built this because I was the guy waking up tired after 8 hours.

 What's actually different here

-Most sleep apps will tell you 5 things they do.
-I'm going to tell you 5 things, but I want to be specific about what they each do — and what they don't.
+Most sleep apps will tell you five things they do.
+I'm going to tell you six, but I want to be specific about what each does — and what each doesn't.

 Lifestyle Lab™